davidortinau/AllTheLists/blog.md

 As I was writing this, I kept seeing more things to add and try such as editing and ordering a list.
 I suppose that's what tomorrow is for.

+All of my development here was done on .NET 9 previews using [VS Code Insiders](https://code.visualstudio.com/insiders/) and pre-release bits of [.NET MAUI extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-maui) on a Macbook Pro M1.
+The addition of XAML intellisense and XAML/C# Hot Reload has been great.

-I hope this was a fun read and you have learned a thing or two.
+I hope this has been a fun read and you have found a take-away or two.
 Maybe you have a better way to do something, or you hate how I did it.
-Code can be a very personal thing to.
+Code can be a very personal thing.
 Whatever your reaction, be energized to go make something amazing to share with the world.